TheJacksonLaboratory/FunDataR/2_uni_bivariate/1_errors.md

-As an aside: the reason applying the population formula to a sample in order to estimate the population variance results in downwardly biased estimates can be understood in terms of our previous discussion about the mean minimizing the sum of squared distances to the values and the fact that the variance is calculated from the squared distances from the sample mean, not the population mean (since the latter is typically unknown).
+As an aside: the reason applying the population formula to a sample in order to estimate the population variance results in downwardly biased estimates can be understood in terms of our previous discussion about the mean minimizing the sum of squared distances to the values.
+In practice, the variance is normally calculated using the squared distances from the sample mean, not the population mean, since the population mean is typically unknown.
-  But the sample mean is always a bit off from the population mean, because it is calculated from the sample instead of the whole population.
+  However, the sample mean will always a bit off from the population mean, because it is calculated from the sample instead of the whole population.
 We also know the sample mean will always have a lower sum of squared distances (and therefore average square distance) to the sample values than any other number, including the population mean.
-Therefore, the variance calculated by using the population formula plugging and the sample mean will always be a bit smaller than if the variane was calculated using the same formula and the population mean.
-Theoretical analysis of this problem has resulted in proofs that using the sample formula for variance (using a denominator of `n - 1` instead of `n`) results in an unbiased sample-based estimate of the population standard deviation, as we observed in our experiments.
+Therefore, the variance calculated by using the population formula with the sample mean will always be a bit smaller than if the variance was calculated using the same formula and the population mean.
+Theoretical analysis of this problem has proven that using the sample formula for variance (using a denominator of `n - 1` instead of `n`) results in an unbiased sample-based estimate of the population standard deviation, as we observed in our experiments.